LeeWannacott/MYS-Mark-Your-Spreadsheet/README.md

 First step is clicking the hyperlink "MYS-V5.exe", downloading the exe file and double clicking to run the executable.
 Windows may ask if you want to run the exe.

-You can click on the following images to make them bigger:
+Note: You may click on the following images to make them bigger:

 ```Instructions shown on User Interface.
 Refer to Readme pdf for indepth instructions.```
 ![Screenshot](https://github.com/LeeWannacott/MYS-Mark-Your-Spreadsheet/blob/master/Mark-Your-Spreadsheet%20instructions.png)